 FCR maintains a third-party contractor accreditation program, which is a mandatory FCR requirement, to annually verify contractors' compliance with health and safety legislation.

-We have mandated green procurement in our day-to-day operational policies such as interior and exterior cleaning, waste management, office purchases, and HVAC maintenance.
+We have mandated green procurement in our day-to-day operational policies such as interior and exterior cleaning, waste management, office purchases, and HVAC maintenance

 In accordance with internationally recognized standards outlined in the UN Guiding Principles on Business and Human Rights, FCR is committed to promoting human rights for its employees as well as positively influencing our vendors and business partners.

 In 2021, we developed an ESG Contractor & Supplier communication framework to promote awareness of responsible procurement practices.
 We shared our ESG 2020-2024 Roadmap and FCR ED&I values to proactively encourage future alignment and partnership expectations.
-In 2022-23 we plan to develop ESG screening criteria for our vendors and contractors to help us understand what programs and policies our contractors and suppliers have in place so that we can build a platform of mutual goals and alignment.
+In 2022 we began developing ESG screening criteria for our contractors and suppliers to help us understand what programs and policies our contractors and suppliers have in place so that we can build a platform of mutual goals and alignment.
+The accumulation of contractor and supplier information is expected to be assessed through 2023-24, after which FCR will develop targeted goals and objectives.